 Life insurance for final expenses

-Life insurance for covering debt
+Life insurance to cover debt

 Individuals who are worried about passing on debt to their loved ones should consider credit life insurance.
 Unlike traditional life insurance, this type of insurance is uniquely designed to pay off a borrower's debt after death.